EMI schemes: Enterprise management incentives

 Employee taxation

-The tax benefits are very generous with no income tax or NIC at the date of grant; and none on exercise where the exercise price is no lower than market value.
-If the option is granted at a discount, there will be income tax and NIC payable at exercise on the amount of the original discount or the gain on exercise if that is lower.
-It is possible for the employer to transfer its NIC liability to employees.
+The tax benefits of EMI schemes are very generous, with no income tax or NIC at the date of grant; and none on exercise if the exercise price is no lower than market value.
+If the option is granted at a discount, income tax and NIC are payable at exercise on the amount of the original discount or the gain on exercise if that is lower.
+It is possible for the employer to transfer its NIC liability to their employees.

-On a disposal of the shares the increase in value from the market value at date of grant will usually be liable to CGT at the Business Asset Disposal Relief 10% rate of tax (on the first £1m of capital gain).
+When the shares are disposed, any increase in value from the market value at date of grant will usually be liable to CGT at the Business Asset Disposal Relief 10% rate of tax (on the first £1m of capital gain).
 If the sale takes place within 24 months from the date of grant (or the £1m lifetime limit for Business Asset Disposal Relief has been utilised), the standard rate of 10% and/or 20% will apply depending on whether the individual is a standard or higher rate taxpayer.

-Where the company or individual does not meet the qualifying criteria throughout the life of the option, income tax is payable on the gain during the non-qualifying period (see potential pitfalls).
+If the company or individual does not meet the qualifying criteria throughout the life of the option, income tax is payable on the gain during the non-qualifying period.

-EMI provides generous tax and NIC reliefs for qualifying options.
-However, there are a number of disqualifying events which will limit these reliefs.
+EMI schemes provide generous tax and NIC reliefs for qualifying options.
+However, there are a number of disqualifying events that limit these reliefs.
 Disqualifying events include:

 • The company coming under the control of another company